andrewhstead/stream-three-project/README.md

 opportunity to set a particular team as their 'favourite' then that team will be highlighted in the standings and in the games listed in the sidebar.

+In order to make the last and next game dates and league standings available to templates across the site, a context processor is used to set up this information.
+This is done because the need to prevent errors when there are no results or fixtures available leads to a relatively complex function and it is included here to avoid repetition of large amounts of code.

 ### Teams App

 The teams app creates both the information about the teams in the league and also the details of the league's overall